pa2si/portfolio/README.md

-v 0.1.10
+v 0.1.11

 new:

-- funcionalities section: rotato animation when entering view only for desktop
+- funcionalities section: achieving now with useEffect the restricted animation on mobile view

 what's done: